-f) Speed Competitions: The Category Judge shall, in consultation with the International Forerunner, decide whether a belayer should have an assistant at the beginning of the route to provide additional security in taking in a top-roped competitor.
+f) Speed Competitions: The belayer should have an assistant to provide additional security in taking in a top-roped competitor.

-- 5.9.
-The belayer must at all times during a competitor's attempt on a route pay careful attention to the progress of the competitor to ensure: - a) That the competitor's movements are not hindered in any way by the rope being too tight;
+5.9.
+The belayer must at all times during a competitor's attempt on a route pay careful attention to the progress of the competitor to ensure:

+a) That the competitor's movements are not hindered in any way by the rope being too tight;